 As for my personal life, I have a wonderful husband and a devoted dog, Bo.
 What more could I ask for?
 Long walks with Bo in the woods are my “religion”.
 I am grateful for 2 delightful grandchildren as well.
 Paul challenges me to be more of my authentic self every day.
 I am blessed to be living consciously and sharing my journey with Paul, even though the path may feel arduous at times.
 Mostly though, it’s full of joy and gratitude for all the blessings bestowed on me.
 That includes each of you, by the way, even if I have only seen you once.
 Thank you for trusting me!

 My practice, Constance Jones – Colon Hydrotherapy in Manchester, Connecticut, is committed to providing a nurturing, holistic approach to this procedure.
 I use a comfortable and hygienic, multi-filtered FDA registered system.
-To learn more about colonic irrigation, or to schedule an appointment please text or call (860) 287-4558.
+Please contact me at 860.287.4558 or Connie@Cleanmycolon.com to schedule an appointment with me or my associate Olga.